 - Sites must be owned by the content creator(s).
 Corporate own sites are not included.

-What is SATW?
-A checkbox indicates that the blogger is a member of SATW.
+What is SATW/BGTW?
+A checkbox indicates that the blogger is a member of SATW or the British Guild of Travel Writers.